'Doddie Weir - six feet seven inches of joyous chaos'

 His relentless energy in fighting an illness without cure was awe-inspiring.
 He said the only drug available to him was positivity - and he gorged merrily on it.
 The many millions of pounds he raised for research through his My Name'5 Doddie Foundation, the money donated to families who were suffering as his family were suffering, the lives he made better along the way.
 His legacy could circumnavigate the rugby world many times over.

 In December 2016, he was given the diagnosis and was told he'd probably be unable to walk within a year.
 He beat that prediction for a start.
 Medical experts say that, on average, a third of MND sufferers die within a year.
 He saw that one off, too.
-More than 50% of victims pass away within two years.
+More than 50% of people pass away within two years of diagnosis.

 Three years after his diagnosis Doddie was still bringing the weight of personality and his wonderfully dark humour to the table.
 "The only people who I think are upset about being three years in are my trustees [of his Foundation]," he joked.
 "They thought they were only signing up for six months."

 His attitude was rooted in grim realism.
 This thing had befallen him and he had better "crack on" as he put it.
 "I have never, ever thought 'Why me?'
-It was, 'Right, let's get this sorted… It's like with rugby.
+It was, 'Right, let's get this sorted… it's like with rugby.
 If you don't get in the team, do you give up your jersey or do you fight?"

 After being the star turn at a plush charity gala - there were many in his honour and many awards, too - he said: "In a bizarre way I'm living the dream because I'm having a living wake."
 People laughed and maybe some shed a tear at such indomitable bravery.